 children were flying in excitement toward her.

-A Lady at the Door
+The Woman at the Door

 “Mum!
 Mum!
 Mum!” they called as they came panting up to her with big, surprised eyes.
-“Mum, there’s a lady up there.
+“Mum, there’s a woman up there.
 At the kitchen door.
 A pretty lady.
 All dressed up.
 She wants to see you.”
 Jennie gazed down at them disbelievingly.
 “Did she come in a car?”
 Jennie asked quickly.

 “No, she just walked in.
 She’s awful pretty.
 She smiled at us.”
 Of course.
 She might have known.
 Some agent likely, selling books.
 She followed the children wearily back along the path and in at the rear door of the kitchen.
 Across from it another door opened into the side yard.
 Here stood the stranger.
 The two women looked at each other across the kitchen, across the table with the remains of two meals upon it, the strewn chairs, the littered stove—across the whole scene of unlovely disorder.
 They looked at each other in startled surprise, as inhabitants of Earth and Mars might look if they were suddenly brought face-to-face.